-ES Section 4.0 Projects and Management Actions to Achieve Sustainability Goal
+Section ES-4: Projects and Management Actions to Achieve Sustainability Goal

-DWR regulations require each GSP to include a description of projects and management actions necessary to achieve the basin sustainability goal.
-This must include projects and management actions to respond to changing conditions in the Basin.
+DWR regulations require each GSP to include a description of projects and management actions necessary to achieve the Basin's sustainability goal.

-In November 2018, the MGA Board discussed the agency's role in implementing projects and management actions and agreed that the most efficient approach to project and management action implementation was to have the MGA member agencies perform this function.
-A major rationale for this decision was the long-standing engagement of MGA member agencies in groundwater management and water supply reliability planning work.
-In particular, both the City of Santa Cruz and the Soquel Creek Water District have evaluated a number of supplemental supply options over the last five years, and in several cases work has proceeded far enough to make it significantly more efficient for these agencies to continue their efforts rather than switching project implementation actions to the MGA.
+In November 2018, the MGA Board discussed the agency's role in implementing projects and management actions.
+It was agreed that the most efficient approach is to have the MGA member agencies perform this function.
+A major rationale for this decision was the long-standing engagement of member agencies in groundwater management and water supply reliability planning work.
+In particular, the City of Santa Cruz and Soquel Creek Water District have actively evaluated and pursued supplemental supply options for the last five years.

-Projects and management actions have been developed to address sustainability goals, measurable objectives, and undesirable results identified for the Basin in Section 3.
-The primary applicable undesirable result that must be avoided is seawater intrusion.
-In addition, surface water depletion and impacts to groundwater dependent ecosystems (GDEs) was separately evaluated.
-The GSP's approach to address seawater intrusion is anticipated to provide ancillary benefits to interconnected surface waters and GDEs.
-Because the City of Santa Cruz water system relies heavily on surface water, an additional focus of several of the management actions discussed in this section is creation of a supplemental drought supply to improve the reliability of the Santa Cruz water supply.
-The City is pursuing several alternative approaches for storing available wet season surface water flows in regional aquifers for eventual use in augmenting supply during dry conditions.
-The City acknowledges that the operation of its existing groundwater system in the Mid-County Basin and the design and operation of any new facilities for groundwater storage and recovery would need to function in a manner that supports achieving and maintaining Basin sustainability.
+Projects and management actions have been identified that address sustainability goals, measurable objectives, and undesirable results described for the Basin in Section 3; primarily the avoidance of seawater intrusion, with related benefits to surface water and groundwater dependent ecosystems (GDEs).
+Because the City of Santa Cruz water system relies heavily on surface water, an additional focus of several of the management actions discussed in this section is creation of a supplemental drought supply to improve reliability for the City's water service area.

-Section 4 presents projects and management actions in three groups to provide the clearest description of how and when projects and management actions will be implemented to support Basin sustainability.
+Section 4 presents projects and management actions in three groups based on how and when they will be implemented.